 Level 5 - Behaviors that compromise the safety and welfare of students and/or staff and warrant a recommendation for long term suspension and/or require a suspension of a specific length under the North Carolina General Statutes.

-Level 5 rules violations will result in a recommendation for long term suspension, 365-Day suspension, or expulsion.
+Level 5 rules violations will result in a 10 day out of school suspension and a recommendation for long term suspension or expulsion.

-Level 5 offenses (10 days OSS and recommendation for long term suspension, 365-Day suspension or expulsion):
+Level 5 Offenses (10 days OSS and recommendation for long term suspension or expulsion):